 Historical Context

 The understanding of speed and velocity evolved over centuries.
+And he introduced the concept of uniform acceleration, which is closely related to velocity.
 Early philosophers and scientists grappled with the concept of motion, but it was Galileo Galilei who first systematically studied the motion of objects, including the effects of gravity.
-He introduced the concept of uniform acceleration, which is closely related to velocity.
 Isaac Newton further formalized these concepts in his laws of motion, providing a comprehensive framework for understanding the relationship between force, mass, and motion.

 Key Differences Summarized